Lux Christian Academy: Policies & Handbook

 Memorial Day, Independence Day, Labor Day, and Thanksgiving Day (Thurs. & Fri.)
 Christmas Eve,

 Christmas Day, and other days.
-I agree that I will not receive a refund, credit, or any other allowance for
+I agree that I will not receive a refund, credit, or any other allowance

 *Subject to change*